1. What is Inward Processing Relief procedure?

 - where an examination of economic conditions is required.

-The conditions under which the IP procedure is to be used shall be set out in the authorisation issued by customs and sent to the applicant together with a covering letter.
+The conditions under which the IP procedure is to be used shall be set out in the authorisation issued by customs through the CDS and sent to the applicant together with a covering letter.

 It shall be noted that for the implementation of the Directive 2006/123/EC of the European Parliament and of the Council of 12 December 2006 on services in the internal market and the harmonised legislation (Law 76(I)/2010 concerning Freedom of Establishment of Service Providers and the Free Movement of Services- only in greek), the Department of Customs & Excise for the purpose of simplifying the procedures and administrative cooperation required for the evaluation of the above application, may, through the IMI system, request and obtain information concerning the applicant from the competent authority of another Member State, in which the applicant has declared that is a registered member.

 (a)are established in the Union (persons established outside the Union can use the regime exceptionally under conditions of Article 161-DA),·

 (b) provide the necessary assurance of the proper conduct of the operations,